List of Kare Kano characters: Soichiro Arima

 In their senior year of high school, Yukino becomes pregnant, and after getting over the initial shock, he tells her that he is happy of the news and marries her.
 Sixteen years later, they have three children together; their oldest child is a daughter named Sakura, a beautiful girl who resembles him in looks and talent, and their last two children are sons named Suoh and Ai, who are fraternal twins.
 Although his original ambition was to follow his family's profession and become a doctor, he follows his childhood dream and becomes a policeman.
-He eventually becomes highly decorated police inspector and is preparing to sit for the exams of a Commissioner's promotion (at the insistence of his superiors) at the age of 30.
+He eventually becomes a highly decorated police inspector and is preparing to sit for the exams of a Commissioner's promotion (at the insistence of his superiors) at the age of 30.

 Soichiro was also reunited with his father, Reiji Arima, a famous jazz pianist who lives in New York but returned to Japan for a concert.
 Reiji threatens to harm Yukino, upsetting Soichiro, and he holds a false pistol to his forehead in the center of a park.
 After spending 10 days together, both father and son grew fond of each other and reestablished their bond.
 Soichiro spends most of his time assisting his father, and Reiji rewards him by taking him to a nice dinner with Yukino.
 Unfortunately, he tells Soichiro to go home because he does not feel like a father and would be better off without him.
 When Soichiro and Yukino are ambushed by Ryoko, wanting to meet with Reiji, he comes to their aid.
 He leaves for New York once the event is over, but promises to return to Soichiro the following summer.
 Reconnecting with his father helps Soichiro deal with his problems and heal the wounds of his childhood.